 Krill oil and cod liver oil are two popular fish oils people like to use.
 For this reason many people wonder which one is better.
-Let’s answer, is cod liver oil better than krill oil?
+Let’s answer, krill oil vs cod liver oil, which is better?

-Krill oil is better than cod liver oil for omega-3 fatty acid intake.
-Krill oil provides 3.50 grams of omega-3 per tablespoon, cod liver oil provides 0.84 grams.
+Both oils are beneficial but krill oil provides more omega-3 fatty acids.
+It provides 3.50 grams of omega-3 per tablespoon, cod liver oil provides 0.84 grams.
 If vitamins A and D are more desired then cod liver oil is better due to its higher percentage of vitamins.

 This article will take a closer look at the two oils and compare their nutrients, costs, benefits, mercury levels and side effects.

-Disclaimer: Above link and others in this article are affiliate links which means I may earn a small commission at no extra cost to you.
+Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.
 Always check with your physician prior to taking supplements or changing your nutrition habits.

 The Difference Between Krill Oil and Cod Liver Oil